Human vs Chimp Memory: Full Cognitive Comparison & Evolution Guide

 Chimps capture entire visual arrays in one snapshot.
 Humans encode sequentially, slowing performance and increasing interference.
 Parallel encoding is extremely rare in adult humans.

-III.
 The Cognitive Trade-Off Hypothesis

 This evolutionary theory explains why humans lost some raw memory abilities while gaining others.